MUDAL/Smart-Aquarium/README.md

 ## Mobile Application
 Notifications from the system are sent to an MQTT broker.
 The ``HiveMQ`` broker was used in this
 project.
 The user can use a mobile application (MQTT client) that is linked to the broker to receive notifications
 whenever sensor readings fall out of safe ranges.
-The safe range for each sensor reading is programmed through the ``captive
-portal`` during Wi-Fi provisioning.
+The safe range for each sensor reading is programmed through the ``captive portal`` during Wi-Fi provisioning.
 The ``MQTT Dashboard`` app from playstore was used.
+The ``MQTT Alert`` app was also used for testing.
 Details of the broker used are given below:

 - Broker name: HiveMQ
 - Address: tcp://broker.hivemq.com